Software-Engineering-S18-Group2/jscalc/README.md

 ## Environment Variables

-Of the environment variables listed below, the only one required for most of the functionality is `MONGOLAB_URI` (this can be the URI of either a local Mongo DB, or one hosted remotely on a service like Mongolab/MongoDB). `PHANTOMJSCLOUD_KEY` and `PRERENDER_HOST` are needed for serving static versions of pages to crawlers visiting `_escaped_fragment_` URIs. `SENDGRID_USER` and `SENDGRID_PASSWORD` are needed to send password reset emails. `SESSION_SECRET` will default to `test`.
+Of the environment variables listed below, the only one required for most of the functionality is `MONGOLAB_URI` (this can be the URI of either a local Mongo DB, or one hosted remotely on a service like Mongolab/MongoDB). `PHANTOMJSCLOUD_KEY` and `PRERENDER_HOST` are needed for serving static versions of pages to crawlers visiting `_escaped_fragment_` URIs (currently disabled, so these two variables aren't used). `SENDGRID_USER` and `SENDGRID_PASSWORD` are needed to send password reset emails. `SESSION_SECRET` will default to `test`.

     MONGOLAB_URI=<Mongo DB URI>
     PHANTOMJSCLOUD_KEY=<currently not used, phantomjscloud.com key>